 Why Make This Thai Salmon

 This salmon is a flavor explosion, the sweet and spicy Thai sauce is thick and addictive.
 This meal can be served with rice, cauliflower rice, over salad or with roasted veggies.
 The sauce is easy to whip up, you can use it with shrimp as well.
 This dish is quick and great for a weeknight meal or for date night.
 The crunch from the peanuts brings it over the top.
+If you love spice, also consider my Baked Blackened Salmon.

 Salmon.
 Wild Caught salmon is usually best, I like to go with boneless and skinless but any salmon will work.
 Check out my Firecracker Salmon also!